hassaanbinaslam/myblog_fastai_archived/_posts/2022-07-07-sagemaker-script-mode.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>We have our dataset ready.
-Let's define a local directory where we keep all the files and artifacts related to this post.
-I will refer to this directory as 'workspace'.</p>
+Let's define a local directory to keep all the files and artifacts related to this post.
+I will refer to this directory as 'local_path'.</p>

 </div>
 </div>